Studying Jonah 2

 What about God’s character stands out to you the most so far?

-Jonah knew it was pointless to worship “worthless” idols (Jonah 2:8).
-Even in his disobedience, Jonah’s loyalty to God did not waiver (Jonah 1:9, 2:3-9).
-But his loyalty came with a healthy dose of pride.
-Yet in chapter 2 the patriot turns repentant and we see Jonah turn back to the Lord and renew his commitment with a vow.
-It is not clear exactly what Jonah vowed in verse 9, but vows were common in the ancient world and usually included some kind of ritual to perform - Jonah likely fulfilled his vow with a sacrifice of thanksgiving.
+Jonah knew it was pointless to worship “worthless” idols (Jonah 2:8) and his experience inside the fish led the repentant prophet to renew his commitment with a vow (Jonah 2:9).
+It is not clear exactly what Jonah vowed, but vows were common in the ancient world and usually included some kind of ritual to perform - Jonah likely fulfilled his vow with a sacrifice of thanksgiving.

 What changes have you seen in Jonah up to this point?